Labeeb1234/omni_bot/README.md

 ## An RL developer module specifically for 4wheeled-OmniBot using python (just for fun 😐, got sidetracked)

-- Here is working demo of a sample multi-bot environment
+- Here is a working demo of a sample multi-bot environment

 <div align="center">
   <img src="https://github.com/user-attachments/assets/a90cd675-712b-48ba-964b-8ab58b674637" alt="multi-bot-feature-test-demo">